Your loved one's behavior has a cause.

 Families across the country are reclaiming peace, sleep, and connection — one room at a time.

-"After implementing the lighting changes Jess recommended, my mom slept through the night for the first time in two years.
-I cried.
-This protocol is life-changing."
+"I changed two light bulbs and my mom slept through the night for the first time in two years.
+I literally cried.
+I didn't believe something so small could work — but it did."

 Sandra M.